 - Take the logger outside in fresh air on a dry day where the carbon dioxide level is 400 ppm.
 You can also use an indoor location for manual calibration if it is unoccupied and is not exposed to a ventilation system. - 2.
 Press the Calibrate button on the logger for 5 seconds until it beeps.
-The logger will then calibrate for 5 minutes.
-The CO_2 and Calibrate symbols on the LCD will flash while the calibration is underway.
-A time- and date-stamped manual calibration event is logged in the data at the end of the 5-minute calibration sequence. - 3.
-Once the Calibration process is complete, return the logger to its deployment location.
+The logger calibrates for 5 minutes.
+The CO_2 and Calibrate symbols on the LCD flash while calibration is underway.
+A time- and date-stamped manual calibration event is logged in the data at the end of the 5-minute calibration sequence. - Once the Calibration process is complete, return the logger to its deployment location.
 Repeat this process at least once every eight days for best accuracy.